 Tampa Bay Kids' Kitchen

-June 2018, Yara Khalid volunteers to assist a student with cutting string beans at a cooking lesson presented by Hillsborough Social Services & Junior Chefs of America at the Oaks at Riverview Community Center.
+June 2018, Yara Khalil assists a student with cutting string beans at a cooking lesson presented by Hillsborough Social Services & Junior Chefs of America at the Oaks at Riverview Community Center.

 We are so very excited to announce the roll-out of our brand new mobile Kids' Kitchen on Nov.
 3 at the Green Apple Day of Service at Turner-Bartels K-8.
 On this very special day - a year in the making - TBK8 students, their families, and volunteers with Grace Empire Church, the Patel College and TTF2S will complete the set-up of the 4th grade gardens.